···

 Choosing Not to Try

-Perfectionism as Protection
+Perfectionism as Armor

-Busy with Safe Tasks
+Busy With Safe Tasks

-Why Failure Feels Like Death
+Why Failure Feels Like a Threat

 Missing the mark feels like it proves something about who you are, not just what happened.

-Past Experiences
+Past Punishment

-All-or-Nothing Thinking
+All-or-Nothing Filter

 When You Can't Move Forward